 - Finally, make sure any images, music or sound effects are in the public domain and properly credited at the end of your video.
 You can find lots of examples of compelling short documentary videos at the House Divided Project YouTube channel.

-Projects will be graded on depth of analysis, research effort, and quality of prose.
-Late research submissions will be penalized up to 5 points per day.
+Projects will be graded on depth of analysis, research and design effort, and quality of prose.
+Late submissions will be penalized 5 points per day.

 - Also, please guard against plagiarism.
 Remember our discussion from the very first day of the semester.
 Never write your own words while looking directly at your sources, especially secondary sources –unless you are quoting them.

 - And finally, always remember to proofread your work by printing it out and reading it aloud, slowly.
 See our methods handout on How to Proofreed [sic]